|Mortgage Payment (P&I)|

 Factors in Your New Jersey Mortgage Payment

 There are a number of additional expenses to add on top of your mortgage principal and interest payments.
 The two biggest considerations are property taxes and insurance.
 Property taxes in New Jersey are the highest out of all 50 states.
-While the national average effective tax rate is about 1.19% of your home’s value, New Jersey’s rates hover near 2.19%.
+While the national average effective tax rate is about 1.07% of your home’s value, New Jersey’s rates hover near 2.42%.
 Most property values are pretty high in this Northeastern state, which means correspondingly larger tax burdens.
-Overall, the average annual property tax bill paid in New Jersey is about $7,000.
+Overall, the average annual property tax bill paid in New Jersey is about $8,432 which is again the highest in the country.

 Each municipality in New Jersey has its own tax rates.
 The state doesn’t collect any of the property taxes; everything that homeowners pay goes directly to local governments.
 If you own a home in the Garden State, your property’s value is determined by a local assessor.
 Once that’s determined, New Jersey’s Division of Taxation adds an equalization ratio to ensure that the value is fair and that everyone pays a fair share.

 Taxes vary between counties and cities more than you might think.
 Each school district levies taxes as well as the municipality and county.
-An example of disparate taxes across the state is Cape May County’s effective tax rate of 1.31% compared to Camden County’s at 2.94%.
+An example of disparate taxes across the state is Cape May County’s effective tax rate of 1.51% compared to Camden County’s 3.46% rate.

 While taxes are high, there are a few property tax relief programs, including a deduction for senior citizens, disabled persons, veterans, tax freeze for seniors and the homestead benefit program.
 The homestead benefit program is for those with income under a certain amount and the deduction is calculated per eligible property.
 The New Jersey Department of the Treasury has information on each program on its Division of Taxation website.

-Fortunately, homeowners insurance is less of a burden in New Jersey than its property taxes.
-The state ranks 17th-most expensive for insurance in the U.S. based on our Most Affordable Places to Live study, with an average annual premium of $1,300.
-However, if you’re looking at a coastal property, which constitutes about 34% of all insured properties in New Jersey, you’ll need to add flood insurance on top of your normal homeowners insurance.
+Fortunately, homeowners insurance is slightly less of a burden in New Jersey than its property taxes.
+The state has an average annual premium of $1,327, according to Insurance.com data.
+However, if you’re looking at a coastal property, which constitutes about 34% of all insured properties in the state, you’ll need to add flood insurance on top of your normal homeowners insurance.
 Most of New Jersey’s coastline is susceptible to storm surges, so you’ll want to keep that in mind when you’re considering your coverage options.
 Flood insurance is covered by the National Flood Insurance Program.

 If you can’t obtain insurance through a private company, you can apply for coverage through the New Jersey Insurance Underwriting Association (NJIUA).
 NJIUA’s mission “is to provide essential property insurance to applicants who cannot secure coverage in the voluntary market.”
 Since it’s considered a last-resort market, the entity doesn’t seek customers and provides basic coverage only.